Stoker (film): Production

 Wentworth Miller, mostly known as an actor, wrote the screenplay for Stoker, as well as a prequel, Uncle Charlie.
 He used the pseudonym Ted Foulke for submitting his work, later explaining "I just wanted the scripts to sink or swim on their own."
 On the 2010 Black List, a list of the best unproduced screenplays then making the rounds in Hollywood, Stoker finished in the top 10.
 Miller described it as a "horror film, a family drama and a psychological thriller".
 Although influenced by Bram Stoker's Dracula, Miller clarified that Stoker was "not about vampires.
 It was never meant to be about vampires but it is a horror story.
 A stoker is one who stokes, which also ties in nicely with the narrative."
 Alfred Hitchcock's Shadow of a Doubt also influenced the film.
 Miller said: "The jumping-off point is actually Hitchcock's Shadow of a Doubt.
 So, that's where we begin, and then we take it in a very, very different direction."

 The film marked director Park Chan-wook's English-language debut.
 In January 2011, it was reported that Mia Wasikowska was in negotiations to play India, and in February, Nicole Kidman also entered negotiations to join the cast.
 Back in June 2010, before Wasikowska and Kidman were ultimately cast, both Carey Mulligan and Jodie Foster were reported to be in talks to star in the film.
 In June 2011, it was reported that Matthew Goode was in talks to play Charlie, after Colin Firth, who was attached earlier, had to drop out.
 Jacki Weaver, Lucas Till, Alden Ehrenreich, Ralph Brown and Dermot Mulroney joined the cast in July and August 2011.

 Filming took 40 days beginning in Nashville, Tennessee, in September 2011.
 The motel scenes were filmed in nearby Murfreesboro on 22 September, and additional scenes were shot in Sewanee, home of the University of the South.
 Principal photography wrapped on 23 October.
+The film is dedicated to the memory of producer Tony Scott, who died after production wrapped.

+Music

 Composer Philip Glass was originally hired to compose the film's score but was replaced by Clint Mansell.
-Two of Glass' compositions for piano are still included in the finished film however, as revealed in the movie credits.
-The film is dedicated to the memory of producer Tony Scott, who died after production wrapped.
+Two of Glass's compositions for piano are still included in the finished film however, as revealed in the movie credits.